DPDK/dpdk/doc/guides/rel_notes/deprecation.rst

   - ``eal_parse_pci_DomBDF`` replaced by ``rte_pci_addr_parse``
   - ``rte_eal_compare_pci_addr`` replaced by ``rte_pci_addr_cmp``

-* eal: The semantics of the return value for the ``rte_lcore_has_role`` function are planned to change in v18.05.
-The function currently returns 0 and <0 for success and failure, respectively.
-This will change to 1 and 0 for true and false, respectively, to make use of the function more intuitive.

 * eal: a new set of mbuf mempool ops name APIs for user, platform and best mempool names have been defined in ``rte_mbuf`` in v18.02.
 The uses of ``rte_eal_mbuf_default_mempool_ops`` shall be replaced by